Starting Pay- $20/hour + Full Benefits

 - Able to pass a Washington State Patrol background check.

-- Proficiency in Microsoft Office products such as Word and Excel.
-Previous experience with Google products (including Gmail, Google docs, etc.) a plus.
+- Proficiency in Microsoft Office products such as Word and Excel, as well as with Google products (including Gmail, Google docs, etc.).

 - Working knowledge of and/or experience with the transgender/gender non-conforming community and individuals.